Saving Private Paddle : The 5 Guaranteed Best Kayak Paddle Leash

-You may have your bags and safety gear all prepped up, but you cannot forget your kayak paddle leash.
+You may have your bags and safety gear all prepped up, but you can’t forget your kayak paddle leash.
 A paddle leash can essentially keep your paddle from getting lost while kayaking.

 Losing your paddle can be a struggle especially on strong rapids.
 So we’ve collected our top 5 choices for the best kayak paddle leash as well as some thoughts on each one.